Dry Mouth

 Dry mouth due to radiotherapy and chemotherapy

 Patients receiving treatment for oncological diseases should use drugs that increase saliva formation.
 In particular, patients who receive radiation therapy have serious problems in saliva production, as radiotherapy damages the salivary glands.
 These patients cannot get rid of xerostomia by just drinking water and eating regularly.
-Patients should use saliva enhancers or saliva substitutes (artificial saliva, mouth gels, mouthwashes) to keep their mouth moist.
+Patients should use saliva enhancers or saliva substitutes (artificial saliva, mouth gels, mouthwashes) to keep their mouths moist.
 Patients should use these substances before eating and eat after that.

 Drug-induced dry mouth

 If the drug used by the patient (usually a side effect of the drug) causes dry mouth, temporarily suppressing or eliminating the results of that drug is also a solution.
 In these cases, the patient may use artificial saliva, mouthwash, or gargle as a solution.
 When the medication that causes xerostomia ends, the problem will resolve itself.
-If the patient has to use the drug that causes mouth dryness continuously (for example, due to chronic disease), he will continue with the methods recommended by the doctor or dentist to relieve it.
+If the patient has to use a drug that causes mouth dryness continuously (for example, due to chronic disease), he will continue with the methods recommended by the doctor or dentist to relieve it.

 Dry mouth due to localized diseases